Click on a question below to view the answer

 How will you benefit?

 If you are under the age of 18, we will need to ensure that you have provided a

 Other ineligible applicants would be as follows:

 - Any persons subject to Immigration Control within the meaning of the Asylum and

 - Any person who falls within a class of persons from abroad described by the Secretary

 Full details of ineligible applicants can be found within our Allocations Policy

 - You will decide which properties to apply for however you will only be eligible to apply for certain types of property based upon your household size.

 - There will be information available which properties were allocated to which band

-- There will be a single allocations policy between Your Moorlands and Staffordshire Moorlands District Council so that all of Your Moorlands properties are allocated through one route.
+- There will be a single allocations policy between Moorlands Housing and Staffordshire

 - There will be support available for vulnerable individuals.